 Brake Fluid

-When we apply the brakes, brake fluid is pushed through the system from the Master cylinder to the Hydraulic Brake calipers and wheel cylinders, they then activate the friction components of the brake system to slow the vehicle.
+When we apply the brakes, brake fluid is pushed through the system from the Master cylinder to the Hydraulic Brake callipers and wheel cylinders; they then activate the friction components of the brake system to slow the vehicle.

-Brake fluid that is in a good state, will not compress, so it is able to deliver the pressure required to make the system function properly.
+The brake fluid in a good state will not compress, so it can deliver the pressure required to make the system function properly.

-However if the fluid has become contaminated due to moisture in the system or possibly the fluid has boiled as a result of hard braking, can compress, the fluid may lose the ability to function correctly and the pedal can feel spongy or worse non-existent.
+However, if the fluid has become contaminated due to moisture in the system or possibly the fluid has boiled due to hard braking, it can compress, the fluid may lose the ability to function correctly, and the pedal can feel spongy or, worse, non-existent.

 Brake pads

-When pressure is applied from the brake pedal they squeeze the rotor causing the vehicle to slow down or stop.
+When pressure is applied from the brake pedal, it squeezes the rotor, causing the vehicle to slow down or stop.

-The nature of what they do means they are a component that wears as they operate correctly and regular inspection of the brake pads ensure a safe amount of friction material is available for the system to operate safely.
+The nature of what they do means they are a component that wears as they operate correctly.
+Regular inspection of the brake pads ensures a safe amount of friction material is available for the system to operate safely.

-At normal servicing intervals your mechanic will inspect the brake pads and advise you if they require replacement.
+At regular servicing intervals, your mechanic will inspect the brake pads and advise if they require replacement.

 Brake rotors